Charting the Conformal Manifold of Holographic CFT$_2$'s: Introduction

 \paragraph{} The rest of the paper is divided in two main parts.
 The first one exposes the technical tools necessary to the study, and can be skipped by readers only interested in the main results, which are presented in the second part.
 In sec.~\ref{sec:3dsugra} we review the main features of maximal and half-maximal supergravities in three dimensions, and explain how the half-maximal theories can be embedded in their maximal counterparts.
+By these means, we will construct new ${\rm AdS}_{3} \times S^{3} \times S^{3} \times S^{1}$ and ${\rm AdS}_{3} \times S^{3} \times {\rm T}^{4}$ solutions in maximal supergravity through computations in the half-maximal theory.
 Sec.~\ref{sec: ExFT} introduces the ${\rm E}_{8(8)}$ and $\SO(8,n)$ exceptional field theories with an emphasis on their applications to the study of consistent truncations and Kaluza-Klein spectra.
 We show that $\SO(8,8)$ ExFT can be consistently embedded into its ${\rm E}_{8(8)}$ analogue, and use this embedding to demonstrate that a consistent truncation of half-maximal supergravity automatically defines a consistent truncation in maximal supergravity.
 Finally, in sec.~\ref{sec:roundsolutions} we exemplify how this framework applies to the round ${\rm AdS}_{3} \times S^{3} \times S^{3} \times S^{1}$ and ${\rm AdS}_{3} \times S^{3} \times {\rm T}^{4}$ solutions in both type II and heterotic supergravity.

 The second part is dedicated to the analysis of new families of marginal deformations of these solutions.
 This constitutes the main result of this note.
 In sec.~\ref{sec: defs}, we present for each family the details of the ten-dimensional solution and explain how the deformation affects the spectrum of Kaluza-Klein modes.
 From the spectrum, we deduce possible supersymmetry enhancements and discuss the perturbative stability of the non-supersymmetric solutions by testing the masses of scalar fields against the Breitenlohner-Freedman bound~\cite{Breitenlohner:1982jf}.
 All deformed solutions we present are purely NSNS and we use this fact in sec.~\ref{sec:worldsheet} to study them from the point of view of the worldsheet action.
 This shows that these deformation parameters induce current-current operators of the original worldsheet model, and this can be used to predict the holographic CFT operators as combinations of $J\bar J$ deformations.
 We end in sec.~\ref{sec:discussion} with some final comments and relegate further technical details to four appendices.